Spine and MRI education

 Browse treatments

-Why MRI reports are hard to understand.
+Why MRI reports are so hard to read

 Spine MRI reports are written for doctors, not patients.
 They often contain terms like foraminal narrowing, disc protrusion, stenosis, Modic changes, and nerve impingement — but the report usually does not explain which findings matter, which are common age-related changes, or how they relate to your symptoms.